Ernest-Yoyowah/Ernest-Yoyowah/README.md

 ## 👨🏻‍💻 &nbsp;About Me

-- 🚀 &nbsp; Passionate about crafting innovative solutions through React Native development.
+- 📱 &nbsp; Shifting into mobile development with a focus on crafting innovative solutions using React Native.
 - 🎓 &nbsp; Studying Software Engineering at the Ghana Communication Technology University.
 - 💼 &nbsp; Currently contributing as a Software Engineering Intern at GCTU - University Relations.
 - 🌱 &nbsp; Exploring advanced Software Engineering concepts, with a focus on React Native Development.